 Before diving in and spitting out this package I looked at the alternatives below.
 If I have missed something please drop me a mail.

-Check for recent additions to arena
+Check for recent additions to the arena.

-sure it’s great for people with strictly structured working days, but that
+it’s great for people with strictly structured working days, but that

 definitely isn’t me.